wolfman0719/CacheDirectEmulator/README.md

 4. build the project
 4. create a VB.Net console application project
 5. add Module1.vb to the project
+6. add references to InterSystems.Data.IRISClient.dll
-6. add a refernce to the class library dll
+6. add refernce to the class library dll

 ## Unsupported features